QSong-github/PhenoProfiler/README.md

 }
 ```

-Our code is based on the [BLEEP](https://github.com/bowang-lab/BLEEP).
+Our code is based on the [CLIP](https://github.com/openai/CLIP) and [BLEEP](https://github.com/bowang-lab/BLEEP).
 Special thanks to the authors and contributors for their invaluable work.